Choose your path

 BDN weight and data loading

 Load model weights and training data through Baseten Delivery Network (BDN).
-Mount weights from Hugging Face, S3, GCS, Azure, R2, or any HTTPS URL directly into your training container with no download code needed.
+Mount weights from Hugging Face, S3, GCS, R2, or any HTTPS URL directly into your training container with no download code needed.
 BDN mirrors weights before compute is provisioned, then caches them for faster mounting on subsequent jobs.
 See storage and data ingestion for setup details.Persistent caching

 Speed up training iterations by caching models, datasets, and preprocessed data between jobs.
 The cache persists across training runs, so you don’t re-download 70B models every time.
 See the training cache guide for configuration options.Multi-node training

 Scale training across multiple GPU nodes with InfiniBand networking.
 Baseten handles node orchestration, communication setup, and environment variables.
-You just setnode_count in your configuration.
+You setnode_count in your configuration.

 Learn more about multi-node training.